 She has assisted private and public clients across a variety of industries and antitrust subject areas.
-She frequently works on matters related to healthcare and life sciences, including healthcare providers, health insurers, pharmaceuticals, and medical devices.
+She frequently works on matters related to healthcare providers, health insurers, pharmaceuticals, and medical devices.

-Dr. Duh has provided expert testimony in which she used econometric methods to analyze medical billing patterns.
+Dr. Duh has provided expert testimony on the competitive effects of an exclusive supply contract in the technology industry and, in connection with an allegedly fraudulent scheme, on statistical evidence of differences in medical billing patterns.
 She has also testified in federal court as a summary witness.

 In litigation support, her casework often involves working with large, complex datasets and a range of tools, such as statistical analyses and valuation models.
 Dr. Duh has led teams to execute quantitative analyses of prescriber behavior, effects of mortgage servicing failures on borrowers, and the costs of opioid abatement programs.
 She has collaborated with utility companies to develop forecasting models using econometrics.

-On antitrust matters, Dr. Duh has conducted economic analyses to address allegations of monopolization and collusion.
+On antitrust matters, Dr. Duh has conducted economic analyses to address allegations of monopolization and collusion, including in matters pertaining to allegations of tying, no-poach agreements, and other exclusive contracting disputes.
 Her work integrates quantitative and qualitative evidence to evaluate anticompetitive claims.
 She has also assisted clients on data requests and responses.